What Are Website Metrics and What Are They Used For?

 2. TRUST FLOW FROM MAJESTIC

 Trust Flow also uses a scale of 1 to 100.
 The higher the score, the higher the trustworthiness and easier to rank.
-It uses seed sites such as Facebook.
 Websites that are more closely linked to these types of sites are given a higher score.

-To access this score, enter the domain name that you would like to inspect in the search bar provided.
+To access this score, enter the domain name that you would like to examine in the search bar.
 This will give you the Trust Flow score and several other metrics that you might find useful.

 WEBPAGE LINK AUTHORITY METRICS

 These metrics are used to assess individual web pages.
 Again we will look at MOZ, AHREFS and MAJESTIC.

 MOZ page authority is similar to domain authority.
 Moz page authority is measured by using the quality and quantity of internal and external backlinks.
 Page Authority statistics should be used to compare web pages on the same domain.

 AHREFS – URL RATING based on a score of 0-100 and shows how strong that URL’s link profile is.
 This metric is very similar to Google’s page rank but offers a deeper understanding of how likely it is that the page will rank within the search results.

 MAJESTIC CITATION FLOW – This measures the number of links that point to a given URL and so the more links a URL has then the higher the score.
 It does not take into account the quality of the backlink and so should be used in conjunction with, for example, Trust flow from Majestic.

 Keyword research finds which words and phrases users type into search engines when looking for products and services.
 No score is given to these metrics as they don’t directly measure the SEO performance of your website.